mskoddow/my_instance_scan_collection/README.md

 - **Platform Security**: Checks to ensure that the platform is configured securely.
 - **Data Integrity**: Checks to ensure that the data within the platform is consistent and reliable.
-- **Performance Optimization**: Checks to identify and rectify performance bottlenecks.
+- **Implementation**: Checks to identify deviations from the development recommendations.
 - **Compliance**: Checks to ensure that the platform adheres to relevant compliance standards.

 ## Additional Functionalities